frsyuki/spread/doc/operation.md

 ## Removing a data server

-You can remove data servers to reduce scale of the cluster.
+You can remove data servers from a replication-set.
+Note that you can't remove replication-sets.

 First of all, confirm current status of the cluster: